-The COP counter is initialized by the first writes to the SOPT1 and SOPT2 registers and after any system reset.
-Subsequent writes to SOPT1 and SOPT2 have no effect on COP operation.
-Even if the application will use the reset default settings of COPT, COPCLKS, and COPW bits, the user should write to the write-once SOPT1 and SOPT2 registers during reset initialization to lock in the settings.
-This will prevent accidental changes if the application program gets lost.
+Even if the application will use the reset default settings of COPE, COPCLKS, and COPT, the user must write to the write-once SOPT and SOPT2 registers during reset initialization to lock in the settings.
+That way, they cannot be changed accidentally if the application program gets lost.
+The initial writes to SOPT and SOPT2 will reset the COP counter.